Introduction

 2.2 Protein folds, domains and motifs

-The final three dimensional tertiary structure of a protein is commonly referred as its fold.
+The global three dimensional tertiary structure of a protein is commonly referred as its fold.
 Within the overall protein fold, we can recognize distinct domains and motifs.
 Domains are compact sections of the protein that represent structurally and (usually) functionally independent regions.
 That means that a domain maintain its main features, even if separated from the overall protein.
 On the other hand, motifs are small substructures that are not necessarily independent and consist of only a few secondary structure stretches.
 Indeed, motifs can be also referred as super-secondary structure.

 The diversity of protein folds, domains and motifs, and combination of those, can be used for classification of protein structures hierarchically, as in many other fields of biology.
 The first classification was proposed in the 70’s and consisted of four groups of folds, as shown in the figure below.
 All α proteins are based almost entirely on an α-helical structure, and all β-structure are based on β-sheets. α/β structure is based on as mixture of α-helices and β-sheet, often organized as parallel β-strands connected by α-helices.
 On the other hand, α+β structures consist of discrete α-helix and β-sheet motifs that are not interwoven (as they are in α/β proteins).
 Finally, small proteins span polypeptides with no or little secondary structures.